VLOOKUP Function Examples in Excel

-The data is organized in such a way that when we are using VLOOKUP it should be in left to right format.
+The data is organized in such a way that when we are using VLOOKUP, it should be in the left to the right format.

 VLOOKUP function works from left to right manner generally.
 So, this is the clue that the data is to be organized in a left manner only when extracting the data.

 - Step 2: Place the function where there is a requirement after organizing the data.

 The highlighted cell is the cell where I would like to enter my formula because I would like to find the Price associated with the given dress.